mcbeav/model-floppyemu.apple.800k/README.md

-# BlueSCSI Case Model
+# FloppyEMU Case Model

-BlueSCSI case modelled after an Apple 800k external floppy drive.
+This is a FloppyEMU case modelled after the Apple 800k External Floppy Disk Drive.

-*The bottom plate is poorly designed.
-The design was meant to include the SCSI cable connector inside of the case, so that the connector would not be visible from outside of the case.
-The model should be simple enough to modify.*
+There are 2 versions of the top case.
+I wired a custom cable for mine, so I could plug in the FloppyEMU using an Apple DB19 cable.
+I wanted it to look like a finished product, but this is not practical for most people.
+The version you'll likely want is the Top (IDC20 Ribbon Connector).

-*The apple cutout is the correct size to fit an apple from a powerbook / powerbook duo.*
+You'll need a microSD card extension (I got mine from Amazon for cheap)

-*The magnets used in this project are 5mm in diameter and 2mm tall.*
+I used magnets 5mm in diameter and 2mm tall.

 ![Model (Top)](https://raw.githubusercontent.com/mcbeav/model-floppyemu.apple.800k/refs/heads/main/Top.PNG)